shunf4/presentation-auto-breadcrumbs/README.md

 macros"](https://wiki.documentfoundation.org/Macros/Python_Guide/Introduction#Where_save_macros.3F).

 ### Usage

+It's recommended to first convert .pptx to .odp using LibreOffice first, if you are working on .pptx files.

 First, add directives to pages.
 Directives are little text boxes containing text with special format.
 Drag these text boxes outside of visible area of